sfc-gh-miwhitaker/mcp-snowdocs-vibe/README.md

 3. **Copy the mcp_url** value

 **What this script does:**
+- Creates MCP server infrastructure (if it doesn't exist)
 - Creates `MCP_ACCESS_ROLE` with 4 minimal privileges
 - Grants role to your user
-- Grants role access to MCP server
 - Displays your account-specific MCP server URL

+**Script is idempotent** - safe to run multiple times.

 ---